 Another reason that certain states have long timelines is due to foreclosure prevention efforts by the government.

 Foreclosure laws.
-California, Minnesota, and Nevada, for instance, have all passed laws to increase homeowners' protections from foreclosure, which delayed the rate at which new foreclosures were initiated.
+California, Minnesota, and Nevada, for instance, all passed laws to increase homeowners' protections from foreclosure, which initially delayed the rate at which new foreclosures were initiated.
 (See California Foreclosure Protection: The Homeowner Bill of Rights, for example.)
-However, lenders are steadily gaining efficiency in how they deal with these laws.
+Now, however, lenders have gained efficiency in how they deal with these laws.
 Still, foreclosures can take a long time because lenders must comply with the requirements under these laws.

 Mediation laws.
-In the past few years, some states passed foreclosure mediation laws that delayed the foreclosure process.
+During the foreclosure crisis, some states passed foreclosure mediation laws that delayed the foreclosure process.
 See our State Foreclosure Mediation section for more information.